Are you looking for the best Triberr alternative to give your social media presence a boost?

 Tailwind is the best Pinterest marketing platform I have tried.
 It handles scheduling, reporting, analytics, and it is designed to align with Pinterest best practices.

-Tailwind Tribes is an add-on that allows you to join (or create) communities based around specific interests.
+Tailwind Communities is an add-on that allows you to join (or create) communities based around specific interests.

 The idea is that you share other people’s pins and they share yours.
 There are also community based features so you can converse with other people in your tribe.